 This is a seasonal destination.
-Porter flies to Burlington, Vermont from December 22, 2016 to March 28, 2017.
+Winter 2017/2018 schedule will be announced at a later date.
 We hope you’ll consider joining us then.

 Ski the best of Vermont, with flights to Burlington.